 Students attending our schools finance their education through a combination of family contributions, individual resources, private loans and federal financial aid programs.
 Each of our schools participates in the Title IV Programs, which are administered by the DOE.
-For the year ended December 31, 2015, approximately 80% (calculated based on cash receipts) of our revenues were derived from the Title IV Programs.
+For the year ended December 31, 2016, approximately 79% (calculated based on cash receipts) of our revenues were derived from the Title IV Programs.
 Students obtain access to federal student financial aid through a DOE prescribed application and eligibility certification process.
-Student financial aid funds are generally made available to students at prescribed intervals throughout their predetermined expected length of study.
-Students typically use the funds received from the federal financial aid programs to pay their tuition and fees and, in some cases, for living expenses or other costs of attendance.

 In connection with the students' receipt of federal financial aid under the Title IV Programs, our schools are subject to extensive regulation by governmental agencies and licensing and accrediting bodies.
 In particular, the Higher Education Act of 1965, as amended, and the regulations issued thereafter by the DOE, subject us to significant regulatory scrutiny in the form of numerous standards that each of our schools must satisfy in order to participate in the Title IV Programs.
 To participate in the Title IV Programs, a school must be authorized to offer its programs of instruction by the applicable state education agencies in the states in which it is physically located, be accredited by an accrediting commission recognized by the DOE and be certified as an eligible institution by the DOE.
 The DOE defines an eligible institution to consist of both a main campus and its additional locations, if any.
 Each of our schools is either a main campus or an additional location of a main campus.
 Each of our schools is subject to extensive regulatory requirements imposed by state education agencies, accrediting commissions, and the DOE.
 Because the DOE periodically revises its regulations and changes its interpretations of existing laws and regulations, we cannot predict with certainty how Title IV Program requirements will be applied in all circumstances.
-Our schools also participate in other federal and state financial aid programs that assist students in paying the cost of their education.
+Our schools also participate in other federal and state financial aid programs that assist students in paying the cost of their education and that impose standards that we must satisfy.